 You can connect an external USB mouse to the computer using one of the USB ports on the computer.
-A USB mouse can also be connected to the system using the ports on an optional docking device or optional expansion product.
+A USB mouse can also be connected to the system using the ports on an optional expansion product.

 Using keyboard hotkeys